Forest-Economics-Goettingen/optimLanduse/README.md

     used.
--   *scenarioTable*: Data frame with one row for each combination of worst-case and best-case outcomes of all indicators (thus the number of scenarios
+-   *scenarioTable*: Data frame with one row for each combination of worst-case and best-case outcomes of all indicators (thus the number of rows equals the number of scenarios
     ![N_S](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;N_S "N_S")
     in Husmann et al (n.d.)).
-The columns contain certain relevant calculation steps of the optimization program. *adjSem\** are the uncertainty adjusted indicators
+The columns contain relevant calculation steps of the optimization program. *adjSem\** are the uncertainty adjusted indicators
     (![R\_{liu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R_%7Bliu%7D "R_{liu}")
     in Husmann et al. (n.d.)). *minAdjSem* are the minimal uncertainty adjusted indicators